 The role of the Governing Body is to determine the overall strategic direction and management of the Company and to monitor its performance.
-In performing its duties, the Governing Body will meet in accordance with the terms of reference and act in the best interests of the Company as a whole, including its shareholders, employees and in appropriate cases, policyholders and creditors.
+In performing its duties, the Governing Body will meet in accordance with the terms of reference and act in the best interests of the Company as a whole (including its shareholder, employees and in appropriate cases, policyholders and creditors) and ensure the Company is managed to a clear and prudent strategy and risk appetite.